DeekshaPrabhakar/Twitter/README.md

 The following **additional** features are implemented:

-- [x] Url links clickable in table cell
+- [x] Url links clickable in table cell for photos and videos.
 - [x] Hashtags go to twitter site
 - [x] Mentions go to twitter profile
 - [x] App Icon and Launch image
-- [x] If favorited/unfavorited in detail view, transferred to tweets view.
-Same for retweet/undo retweet
+- [x] If favorited/unfavorited in detail view, changes visible in tweets view.
+- [x] If retweet/undo retweet in detail view, changes visible in tweets view.
 - [x] All controls except mail works from tweets and detail view
+- [x] Autolayout for all views

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):